baiching/fdz/README.md

-# fdz — find fuzzy
+# fdz: find fuzzy

 A fast, multi-threaded Windows file finder that searches directories in parallel using Win32 API and BS::thread_pool.

 No recursive directory walkers.
 No garbage abstractions.
-BFS + bulk-async — it discovers directories and searches them concurrently in a single tight loop.
+BFS + bulk-async.
+It discovers directories and searches them concurrently in a single tight loop.

 ## Usage

 ```
 fdz <pattern>            Search user folders + non-C: drives
 fdz <path> <pattern>     Search a specific directory
-fdz <path>               Search a directory (interactive, enter pattern)
-fdz                      No args — prints usage hint
+fdz                      No args: prints usage hint
 ```

 **Examples:**